M1meer/SyntroPies/README.md

 ## Introduction

-SyntroPies is a set of Raspberry Pi images pre-loaded with Syntropy Agent software and its dependent packages and modules.
+SyntroPies is a Raspberry Pi image pre-loaded with Syntropy Agent software and its dependent packages and modules.
 Included is also a simple cockpit-based application for easy agent management from any device on your home network (or elsewhere).

 ## Demo